 Not all of us are lucky enough to have a scenic view.
 This is a common problem in homes located in tight spaces.
 Fortunately, there are various ways you can deal with this issue.

-If the reduced natural light isn’t a concern or if your window isn’t the main source of natural light in your place, then it would be a great idea to use window treatments like curtains.
+If the reduced natural light isn’t a concern or if your window isn’t the main source of natural light for your place, then it would be a great idea to use window treatments like curtains.
 Invest in a nice set of curtains that complement your home’s decor and style.

 Make sure to measure your window’s length and width before purchasing curtains.
-Take those measurements when buying your new curtains and curtain rod.
+Take those measurements with you when buying your new curtains and curtain rod.
 The windows will determine the width of the curtains as well as the length of the curtain rod.

 Use Indoor Plants

 Hanging indoor plants is a creative way to improve a bad view from a window or sliding glass door.
 Consider hanging pots of ferns in front of your windows with a sheer curtain backdrop to make the plants stand out.
-Spider plants, English ivy, burro’s tail, philodendrons, and Pothos are also great options.
+Spider plants, English ivy, burro’s tail, philodendrons and pothos are also great options.

 Turn to Renewal by Andersen® of San Diego for energy-efficient windows and patio doors.
-We install double-hung windows, specialty windows, hinged French doors, and more.
-Call us at (858) 935-8451 or fill out our contact form to get a free in-home consultation.
+We install double-hung windows, specialty windows, hinged French doors and more.
+Call us at (858) 935-8451, or fill out our contact form to get a free in-home consultation.
 We work with homeowners in San Diego.